PlanktoScope/pallet-segmenter/README.md

-Before you can use the Node-RED dashboard, you will need to create a folder at `~/.local/share/planktoscope/data/img` (which you can do by just using the filebrowser app to create a new folder named `img` in the top level, at <http://localhost:9000/files/>), and then you should upload/copy your input datasets into that folder.
+Before you can use the Node-RED dashboard, you will need to create a folder at `~/.local/share/planktoscope/data/img` (which you can do by just using the filebrowser app to create a new folder named `img` at <http://localhost:9000/files/>), and then you should upload/copy your input datasets into that folder.
 Then you can press the "Update acquisition's folder list" button in the Node-RED dashboard, which should cause your input datasets to be listed in the dashboard.

 ### Forking